A new GEE method to account for heteroscedasticity, using asymmetric least-square regressions: Models and Methods

-Newey and Powell (1987) have shown that expectile function has attractive properties.
-Expectile summarizes the c.d.f. of \(Y\) in the same way that quantile does.
-Moreover, expectile is location and scale equivariant, that is for \(s>0 \mbox{ and } t\in\mathbb{R}, \ \mu_{\tau}(sY+t)=s\mu_{\tau}(Y)+t.\) More details about the properties of expectile and results on ER are given by Efron (1991).
+\citet{newey1987} have shown that the expectile function has attractive properties.
+There is a one to one function between the expectile and the c.d.f. of the random variable.
+That is, the expectile function summarizes the c.d.f. of the random variable $Y,$ but differently than the quantile statistic.
+Indeed, the quantile is an order statistic while the expectile is a weighted mean.
+Moreover, the expectile is location and scale equivariant, that is, for $s>0 \mbox{ and } t\in\mathbb{R}, \; \mu_{\tau}(sY+t)=s\mu_{\tau}(Y)+t.$ More details about the expectile properties and the $\ER$ model are given by \citet{Efron1991}.